 Airey's Inlet:

 Home to the Split Point Lighthouse, and the very reason you'd want to visit.
-This lighthouse was in fact the very same lighthouse made famous by the brilliant tv show Round the Twist
+This lighthouse was in fact the very same lighthouse made famous by the brilliant tv show Round the Twist.

 "Have you ever, ever felt like this?
 When strange things happen, are you going the round the twist"